hugo-fixit/docs/content/documentation/content-management/shortcodes/extended/mermaid/index.en.md

 ### Site-wide Themes

-You can configure mermaid themes globally in `config.toml` via the `params.mermaid` parameter.
+You can configure mermaid themes globally in `hugo.toml` via the `params.mermaid` parameter.

 ### Diagram-specific Themes